Optimal ratcheting of dividend payout under Brownian motion surplus: Solvability of the HJB Equations and

 For each $i=1,2,\ldots, n$, the problem \eqref{vi_pb} is a single-obstacle problem.
-By the standard penalty method and $L^p$ theorem, we can prove step by step for $i$ from $1$ to $n$ that \eqref{vi_pb} admits a unique solution (See, e.g., \cite{Fr75}):
+By the standard penalty method and $L^p$ theorem, we can prove step by step for $i$ from $1$ to $n$ that \eqref{vi_pb} admits a unique solution (See, e.g., \cite{Fr75}): $v_i\in \Wploc(\R^+). $ Moreover, by the embedding theorem (See, e.g., \cite[Theorem 6 on page 286]{Ev17}), we also have $v_i\in C^{1+\al}(\R^+).$ Since the process is standard, we omit the details.